 Upminster conveyancing often starts with the applying for local authority searches directly from your local Authority or through a personal search organisations for example PSG The local search plays an important role in many a Upminster conveyancing purchase; that is if you don’t want any unpleasant surprises after you move into your property.
 The search will provide information on, amongst other things, details on planning applications applicable to the premises (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject areas.

 Despite weeks of looking the Title Certificate and documents to our house are lost.
 The lawyers who handled the conveyancing in Upminster 5 years ago are no longer around.
 What do I do?

 Gone are the days when you need to hold title deeds to evidence that you own the land or property, as the Land Registry have everything they need in a digital format.

 How does conveyancing in Upminster differ for new build properties?

-Most buyers of new build premises in Upminster contact us having been asked by the developer to sign contracts and commit to the purchase even before the premises is ready to move into.
-This is because developers in Upminster usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Upminster contact us having been asked by the seller to sign contracts and commit to the purchase even before the residence is finished.
+This is because builders in Upminster typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Upminster or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Upminster or who has acted in the same development.